Band-Maid: Image and music

 Band-Maid's image is modeled on maid café hostesses, with the standard uniform adapted to match each member's personality.
 In interviews, they explained the concept came from founding member Miku Kobato who had previously worked at a maid café in Akihabara.
-This theme is reinforced by the band, who refer to their male fans as "masters", their female fans as "princesses", and their concerts as "servings."
-The band's "cute and submissive" maid appearance is meant to contrast with their aggressive rock style.
+This theme is reinforced by the band, who refer to their male fans as "masters", their female fans as "princesses", and their concerts as "servings".
+The band's cute (kawaii) maid appearance is meant to contrast with their aggressive (kakkoii) rock style.
 They decided to have two vocalists to allow a larger variety of music with two different voice types.

-The servings" are usually interrupted by a pause where the members present some comedic interaction with the audience.
-This is called Omajinai-Time and mainly performed by Kobato.
-She gives her voice a high pitch to appear extra cute (kawaii).
-This performance includes calls and responses of moe moe kyun which comes from anime movies and maid cafés to show cuteness.
+The "servings" are usually interrupted by a pause where the members present some comedic interaction with the audience.
+This is called "omajinai time" and mainly performed by Kobato.
+This performance includes calls and responses of "moe moe kyun" which comes from anime movies and maid cafés to show cuteness.

 Kobato loved Japanese enka music when she was a child, and Tokyo Jihen led her to rock.
 She attended a vocal school around 2012, but started playing guitar with the formation of Band-Maid the following year.
 Atsumi aspired to sing because of her love for Namie Amuro and started singing when she was 14 years old.
 Band-Maid is her first band.
 Tōno is a big fan of Carlos Santana, has played classical piano since she was a child, and began playing guitar when she joined her high school band club.
 Hirose is a fan of Deep Purple and Maximum the Hormone, particularly the latter's female drummer Nao Kawakita, and also played trombone and piano.
 Misa likes Paz Lenchantin, The Smashing Pumpkins, and Jimi Hendrix; she started playing piano at around 3 or 4 years of age, and also played trumpet, alto horn, and guitar.

-In 2021, Kobato released a signature guitar called "Flappy Pigeon" in collaboration with Zemaitis Guitars.
-In November 2024, Tōno released a limited edition signature guitar in collaboration with PRS Guitars.